Deer Island Waste Water Treatment Plant: History

-After nearly a decade of construction the project was capped-off by the deaths of two divers deep under the earth and sea in the narrowing anoxic outfall tunnel ten miles from land.
-After the contractors who built the outfall tunnel completed their assignment had packed up and left with the life supporting machinery to make work possible in such an environment the plugs holding the sea at bay remained in place in the extreme outfall end leaving the 3.8-billion-dollar project in irons.
-The ill-fated solution for supporting the dive team's attempt to remove the plugs is as instructional as is a study of the political and administrative conditions that failed to address the critical final step of removing the plugs.
+After nearly a decade of construction, the project ended in tragedy with the deaths of two divers deep in the marine outfall tunnel 10 mi from the tunnel entrance.
+The contractors who built the tunnel had completed their work and departed, taking critical life-support equipment with them but leaving temporary plugs in place at the far end and the $3.8 billion project at a standstill.
+A team of five divers drove two Humvees equipped with an unproven air supply system 9 mi into the tunnel, supplied with air through umbilical cables connected to the vehicles.
+When the divers returned to the vehicles, they found the other two workers unconscious.
+The three surviving divers returned to the entrance with their unconscious colleagues, who were pronounced dead at a local hospital.

 In 2017, MWRA, Massport, the US Army Corps of Engineers, and Eversource reached a settlement to re-lay the Deer Island power cable that was blocking bigger ships from docking at Conley Terminal.
 The cable was laid too shallow by Boston Edison across the Reserved Channel in Boston Harbor, violating its permit and blocking the Corps from dredging a deeper shipping channel.
-In August 2019, a new cable was energized, requiring Deer Island to run on backup power for a few days but adding a redundant fiber optic line from South Boston.
+In August 2019, a replacement cable was energized, requiring the Deer Island facility to run on backup power for a few days, but adding a redundant fiber optic line from South Boston.
 Eversource paid $17.5 million to reimburse the remaining value of the existing cable, and MWRA sewer customers are paying $97.5 million for the re-laying.